abpatel/alexaskill-randomgame/Readme.md

 ## RandomGameSkill
-The .NET core lambda backend logic containing the APL for reference and the DynamoDb backend schema for recreating the Leaderboard table
+The .NET core lambda backend logic containing the APL (for reference ), the skill JSON data model, the DynamoDb backend logic and schema for recreating the Leaderboard table
 ## RandomGameSkill.LeaderBoardSeeder
 Console app to generate some seed data for the leaderboard

 ##Model
-The following Intents are used in the model:
+The skill JSON model can be found under  RandomGameSkill\Models The following Intents are used in the model:

 ### NewGameIntent